 Turn the cuff over and press – easy peasy!

-Now, you may have noticed that the name on the stocking does NOT say Lucy, the name of our kitty.
-Instead, it says Simon, my cat-loving seven-year-old, who decided that this new stocking was destined to be his instead of the cats. 😉
+Now, you may have noticed that the name on the stocking did NOT end up saying Lucy, the name of our kitty, as planned.
+Instead, it says Simon, my cat-loving seven-year-old, who decided that this new stocking was destined to be his instead of the cat’s. 😉

 Adding his name literally took about two minutes worth of work!
 SO easy, but totally adorable!